galette-community/plugin-legalnotices/documentation.md

 1. First, you have to create a custom template file named `local_klaro_config.html.twig` in the `templates/default` folder of the plugin.

 2. Then, you need to add the service in the CMP.
-Use the following code in your custom template file (adjust it to your needs ; you can find more details in the documentation of the CMP ; please read the [Annotated Config File](https://klaro.org/docs/integration/annotated-configuration)):
+Use the following code in your custom template file (adjust it to your needs ; you can find more details in the documentation of the CMP ; please read the [Annotated Config File](https://klaro.org/docs/integration/annotated-configuration)).

+   Example :

    ```
    <script type="text/javascript">